How to add closed captions to your YouTube videos in 2024

 You can’t edit the machine-generated captions, but what you can do is make a copy and edit that.

-Once you click on that DUPLICATE AND EDIT button, you get this pop-up window where you’ll do all the editing of the text and moving around of elements.
+Once you click on that Duplicate and edit button, you get this pop-up window where you’ll do all the editing of the text and moving around of elements.

 No, you can’t edit this pop-up like a regular window, there are no handles to move things around, what you see is what you have to work with.